CAR-FREE DAYS OUT IN NORFOLK

 Here at Dairy Barns, we’re delighted to be able to collaborate with another wonderful Broads business – Broadland Cycle Hire.
 Cycling is a great way to get around – they do say that Norfolk is the flattest County in Britain don’t they?
 There really is nothing better than meandering along the country lanes around Hickling on 2 wheels, stopping off whenever you fancy just to pop your head over a fence to watch new lambs gambolling in the fields or see birds and insects buzzing over the gently waving crops.
 Of course you can go further afield too!

-Owner, Peter Howe, whose business is also a member of Love The Broads as is Dairy Barns, not only donates £1 from every hire charge to the scheme he’s also offering a 10% discount on cycle hire to all guests staying at Dairy Barns.
+Owner, Peter Howe, offers a 10% discount on cycle hire to all guests staying at Dairy Barns.
 You can collect your bikes from his operation at BeWILDerwood and if you want to be car-free for your entire holiday, Peter can even deliver bikes to Dairy Barns if you book a minimum of 2-day hire.
 You can hire bikes for adults and children and even a tandem!
 Route maps, helmets, pumps, locks and puncture repair kits are provided free of charge.

 For more information take a look at the website www.norfolkbroadscycling.co.uk.